Back

 When that starts to become clear, a different kind of peace emerges.
 One that was never missing - only covered up by thoughts and feelings.

-Because nothing essential can ever fall apart.
+Because what's truly essential can’t ever fall apart.

-With so much love,
+With much love,

 Suzanne